 Read more about the history of poster art.
 Air France posters, propaganda posters, etc.

 Dutch traders settled from Deshima (Japan) to New Amsterdam (nowadays New York).

 In this section, we follow the VOC and WIC.
-We not only offer interesting short articles but also offer authentic artifacts for sale.
+We offer not only interesting short articles but also offer authentic artifacts for sale.

-Read more about trading companies like the Dutch VOC, WIC, Ostend company and the British East India company
+Read more about trading companies like the Dutch VOC, WIC, Ostend company, and the British East India Company.

 Decorated letters were embellished with geometric, foliate, and zoomorphic designs, or with mixed elements of all three.
 Historiated initials, deriving their name from the French "ystoire", served as frames that enclosed small figural or narrative scenes.